juzybits/polymedia-profile/sdk/README.md

 # WARNING

-This version of the SDK uses old @mysten dependencies in order to be compatible with the codebase of Ethos' Sui 8192 Daily Contest: https://sui8192.ethoswallet.xyz/?leaderboard=all-time
+This version of the SDK uses old @mysten dependencies in order to be compatible with DeSuiLabs/DeSuiCoinFlip-Frontend-V2.0

 # Polymedia Profile: TypeScript SDK